Application and Admission

 - All applicants that have completed the admission review file must participate in an interview and career shadow opportunity in the operating room.
 St. Luke’s University Health Network requirements to observe in the operating room will be communicated to applicant and must be completed in order to participate in the career shadow opportunity.

-- Due to small class size, once positions for the 2018-2019 Program have been filled applications will no longer be accepted.
-Applications for the 2019-2020 Program will be open online 9/1/18.
+- Due to small class size, once positions have been filled you may be considered for future start dates.

 Application Review Checklist